Arvind171219/SchoolManagments_System/README.md

 search for their result.
 -Used mysql database to store/fetch data entered into the GUI.

- Used mysql JDBC driver library to connect the library :
+   Used mysql JDBC driver library to connect the library : JDBC drivers are Java library files with the extension .jar used by all Java applications to connect to the database.
+Usually, they are provided by the same company which implemented the MySql software.
+DbSchema Tool already includes an MySql driver, which is automatically downloaded when you connect to MySql.

    rs2xml.jar library to fetch the data from database

 # Demo Video :-

 https://user-images.githubusercontent.com/74968170/196425819-b77812c4-48ec-4584-a496-fc51bd161867.mp4